Sakorona/SDVMods/CustomizableCartRedux/README.md

 ## Changelog
 1.3
+- Now includes 1.3 item conditions
+- Will actually use SellItem extractions
 - Updated for SDV 1.3 beta
 - Adds a flag to use the vanilla max instead of modded items 1.2.2